Nike-Inc/aws-scale/readme.md

 ### Solution

 AWS-Scale is a simple library used to automate the scaling process.
-You can use it to build single lambda functions that automatically scale down resources at the end of the day or create node scripts that scale up application stacks.
+You can use it to build single lambda functions per app stack that automatically scale down resources every day.
+Then use aws-scale in a node script to scale the entire stack back up and notify you when complete.

 ### Usage